-The substances of priority health concern, identified by TPH (TPH Board of Health Report, July 2007), are found in Toronto's environment at unacceptably high levels at which adverse effects may be occurring.
-These adverse effects differ considerably from substance to substance.
-Cancer is a health outcome of concern related to many of the priority substances.
+The substances of priority health concern identified by TPH (TPH, 2007), are found in Toronto's environment at levels which may be associated with adverse effects.
+These adverse effects differ considerably from substance to substance, although cancer is a health outcome of concern related to many of the priority substances.